eagletJr/localrepos/README.md

   - Typing "git remote -v" will tell you all the remote repositories connected to that current repo
 - Now you can use git push as normal
   - Use "git push -u ..." to set the default path so you only need to type "git push"

+Sometimes I need to use the command "git push origin master" and sometimes I need to use "git push origin main".
+I can never tell which I need